YHOOW/FgMVC/README.md

 (Please cite this paper) Please contact 02713@zjhu.edu.cn if you have any questions.

 Thanks a lot for the relevant code provided by Chenglong Wang and Jinglin Xu, and this work is inspired by K-Multiple-Means: A Multiple-Means Clustering Method with Specified K Clusters (KDD2019).
-The updataC.m and pdist2.m functions are derived from the open source code of Multi-View k-means Clustering with AdaptiveSparse Memberships and Weight Allocation (TKDE2020).
+The updateC.m and pdist2.m functions are derived from the open source code of Multi-View k-means Clustering with AdaptiveSparse Memberships and Weight Allocation (TKDE2020).

 To show my respect for these studies.